jpdevries/eureka/README.md

 | `emphasisFocusedMediaItem` | `true`      |    Whether or not to emphasis selected media items (defaults to emphasizing the filename, only applies to table and list view modes) |

 ## 🗄 REST API
-Eureka is hungry.
-It needs a REST API to feed it JSON data.
+Eureka is hungry for remote media sources.
+It needs a REST API to feed it JSON&nbsp;data.
 Find docs at the [REST API wiki page](https://github.com/jpdevries/eureka/wiki/REST-API).

 ## 📠 Server Side Rendering